lb3361/gigatron-rom/Docs/vCPU7.md

 **History:**
 A variant of `LDNI` exists in ROMvX0 but negates its argument (slower) instead of using a 2-complements approach.
-In order to make it as fast as possible, this is implementated entirely in page 3 just like `LDI` and `LDWI`.
+In order to make it as fast as possible, this is entirely implemented in page 3 just like `LDI` and `LDWI`.